 But here in Utah there are always great views to enjoy.
 Whether I am in the desert, mountains, Red Rock country, canyons, alpine meadows, forests, marshes or grasslands I can always count on having incredible views of the lands around me and I appreciate that immensely.

 Sometimes I take photos of the scenery and sometimes I simply store the views away in my memories.
 The days I don’t take photos of birds aren’t total wastes of time; for instance, because of my basically photo less journey yesterday I now know some Red-tailed Hawks may be frequenting a canyon where I haven’t seen any in a while.
-Some of the days where I don’t take photos of birds are nice rides into the countryside shared with good company or moments of solitude where I just soak in all the nature I can see.
+Some of the days where I don’t take photos of birds are nice rides into the countryside or moments of solitude where I just soak in all the nature I can see.
 Being outside in nature is never a loss.

 Life is good.